 The cost of property, plant and equipment comprises its purchase price plus any costs directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management and the initial estimate of decommissioning, restoration and similar liabilities, if any.
-Subsequent expenditure is capitalised only if it is probable that the future economic benefits associated (All amounts in ₹ Crores, unless otherwise stated)

-with the expenditure will flow to the Company and the subsequent expenditure can be measured reliably.
+Subsequent expenditure is capitalised only if it is probable that the future economic benefits associated with the expenditure will flow to the Company and the subsequent expenditure can be measured reliablu.